Gunfire at NJ Festival Leaves 22 Hurt, Suspect Dead

 A New Jersey arts and music festival turned deadly early Sunday morning when a barrage of bullets flew into a large crowd, sending attendees stampeding and leaving 22 people injured and one suspect dead, authorities said.

+Officials said there were several fights sparked by disputes between neighborhood gangs that broke out prior to the shooting.
+They also said officers warned that the event needed to be shut down before the shooting took place.

+"Prior to the shooting the Trenton Police Department began dispersing individuals," Mercer County Prosecutor Angelo Onofri said.
+"Those individuals however continued to loiter and additional fights broke out and then the shooting occurred."

-Witnesses told officials they heard people arguing inside the historic Roebling Wire Works venue shortly before two gunmen opened fire.
+Witnesses told officials they heard people arguing inside the historic Roebling Wire Works venue.
 The fight soon spilled out into the street as attendees ran for cover.

-Authorities said that about 1,000 people were in the area when the shooting started.
+Police said multiple people, including Tahaij Wells, 32, and Amir Armstrong, 23, then opened fire at each other.
+At least 1,000 people were in the area at the time.

 "Everybody ran," one witness told NBC10.